 Providing for future generations through your will

-Lewis P. “Bud” Rowland, MD was a world-renowned neurologist, chair emeritus and professor of neurology at Columbia University Vagelos College of Physicians and Surgeons (VP&S).
+Lewis “Bud” Rowland, MD was a world-renowned neurologist, chair emeritus and professor of neurology at Columbia University Vagelos College of Physicians and Surgeons (VP&S).
 Over the course of 25 years, Dr. Rowland chaired Columbia’s Department of Neurology and it became one of the best neurology programs in the world.
 During his tenure as chair, he founded two neurological disease centers at Columbia.
-He also installed the first Patient Intensive Care Unit at the Neurological Institute at Columbia.
 In honor of her late husband’s legacy, and in accordance with his wishes, Esther Rowland made a significant gift to benefit the VP&S Department of Neurology.

-On March 29, 2019 Robert H. Brown, Jr., DPhil, MD presented the Inaugural Lewis R. Rowland, MD Endowed Lecture.
-The second annual lecture speaker, Stanley H. Appel, MD, presented at the last Grand Rounds before the pandemic hit New York City.
+On March 29, 2019 Robert H. Brown, Jr., DPhil, MD presented at the Inaugural Lewis R. Rowland, MD Endowed Lecture Fund.
+Mrs. Rowland said, “so far there’ve been two lecturers.”
+The second annual Lecture speaker Stanley H. Appel, MD presented at the last Grand Rounds before the pandemic hit New York City.

 About the history project, she explained, “he was very interested in the history of the department.
 And he was sort of a Saturday night historian or whatever you call it and loved the idea of tracing the development of neurology.”
 She went on to say, “we have one son who’s an oral historian by profession.
 Steve actually started interviewing the members of the department.”